null

 Because absorbent diaper fabrics trap these soils deep inside their fibers, they require a stronger and more consistent washing routine than most everyday laundry.

-If diapers are not washed thoroughly, residues may remain inside the absorbent layers.
-Over time, this buildup can lead to unpleasant odor, reduced absorbency, leaks, or skin irritation.
+If diapers are not washed thoroughly, residue can remain inside the absorbent layers and lead to odor, reduced absorbency, leaks, or skin irritation.

 How Washing Machines Actually Clean Fabric